 Maximum amounts outstanding for the year have been computed based on month-end balances outstanding.
-Previous year balances do not include amounts with respect to overseas related parties.

 m.
 Derivatives

 The Bank undertakes transactions in derivative products in accordance with the guidelines issued by the Reserve Bank of India.
 As required by RBI circular DBOD.
 No. BP.
 BC.72/21.04.018/2004-05 dated 3 March 2005 the broad risk management framework giving the Bank's business is covered in the below paragraphs.